 This is a lock-step curriculum.
-Students must successfully complete the prior semester's course work in order to progress through the curriculum.
+Students must successfully complete the prior semester's course work in order to progress in each subsequent semester through the curriculum.
+This includes completing each accelerated semester within the Fall/Spring/Summer in order to progress to the subsequent 8 weeks.